 03 of 06

-If you are looking for that tingly, refreshing feeling in a footbath than thyme is your go-to herb.
+If you are looking for that tingly, refreshing feeling in a footbath, then thyme is your go-to herb.
 Fragrant and soothing, thyme will refresh your tired feet.
-Try using it fresh or dry, and remember, thyme is one of those herbs that keeps it scent very well - Don't be afraid to use that old thyme you are hesitant to use in your latest pot roast recipe.
+Try using it fresh or dry, and remember, thyme is one of those herbs that keeps it scent well.
+Don't be afraid to use that old thyme you are hesitant to use in your latest pot roast recipe.

 04 of 06